THE BEAST IN THE JUNGLE by CLARA VAN GOOL 2018

 CITIZENS of NOWHERE, a chamber Opera, Directed and Choreographed by DANE HURST and Written and Composed by ANNA APPLEBY.
 Commissioned by Tête a Tête Opera Festival with performance at RADA studios in London, AUGUST 2017.
 Photos by Claire Shovelton.

-Thanks to Anica Louw from SHAWBROOK DANCE for the invitation to lead a two-week residency, supported by Creative Ireland, at her studios in Longford, Ireland.
+Anica Louw, DIRECTOR of SHAWBROOK DANCE extended an invitation to lead a two-week residency, supported by Creative Ireland, at her studios in Longford, Ireland.
 This led to the creation of a 40min research work 'Who Are You?' and ended with an energetic, hot and sweaty masterclass.
 Residency Dancers: Zunnur Sazali, Ryan Taylor, Eleanor Stephenson.
 APRIL 2017

 A Dulwich Picture Gallery commission to create a full-length response to artworks by Winifred Knights.